curl/everything-curl/http-basics.md

 (roughly speaking).

-If you include substrings including `/../` or `/./` in the path, curl will automatically squash them before the path is sent to the server - as is dictated by standards and how such strings tend to work in local file systems.
+If you include substrings including `/../` or `/./` in the path, curl will automatically squash them before the path is sent to the server, as is dictated by standards and how such strings tend to work in local file systems.
 The `/../` sequence will remove the previous section so that `/hello/sir/../` ends up just `/hello/` and `/./` is simply removed so that